 The Knox Presbyterian Church was built in 1901, and is the oldest extant building in Carstairs.
 Embodying the labours and sacrifice of early community pioneers, Knox Presbyterian Church is symbolic of the early settlement of the town.
 It closed as a church in 1985, before being designated a Historic Resource in 1988.
 The church is often the host for such events as Reveries, and can be privately rented.

-The North Gallery
+The Community Gallery

 The outdoor buildings of the Museum include exhibits on the Grain Elevators, Transportation, Dairy & Cattle (where Lily the Cow lives), and Mixed Farming.
 Also included are the McCaig House, built 1901 and moved to the Museum in 1988, and the Heritage Gardens.
 The Outbuildings and Gardens are best enjoyed in the summertime, but can be opened for you upon request.